adixyaxo/adixyaxo/README.md

 ---

-🔹 X-NCU Database System

-A structured backend system built for managing and scaling university-level data operations.

-Efficient data handling & querying

-Backend architecture using C++ (Crow framework)

-Authentication & system design focus
+🔹 X NCU

+X for The NorthCap University

+X-NCU is a Twitter-inspired social networking platform built exclusively for The NorthCap University (NCU) community.

+The platform enables students and faculty to share updates, thoughts, and announcements within a secure, campus-focused environment.

 ---

 🔹 100 Mini Projects

-A repository focused on rapid iteration and strengthening problem-solving ability.
+A repository focused on rapid iteration and algorithmic mastery.

 Python-based implementations

-Algorithmic drills
+Problem-solving drills

 Consistency-driven growth

 ---